 You are a full-time student if you are enrolled for a sufficient number of credit hours in any academic term to complete the course of study within the number of academic terms normally required at your school.

-Any unrequired or unrelated courses to the qualifying degree program will not count towards the hours required for full-time status.
+We don't count courses which aren't required or related to your qualifying degree program towards the hours required for full-time status.

-Be attending—or accepted to attend—an accredited school or program in one of the 50 states, the District of Columbia (D.C.), or a United States territory.
+Attending—or accepted to attend—an accredited school or program in one of the 50 states, the District of Columbia (D.C.), or a U.S. territory

 - Commonwealth of Puerto Rico